 As a big little city, Fort Atkinson caters to families in every stage.
 The great outdoors beckon on lakes, rivers, trails and parks.
 Music, entertainment and shopping are convenient and affordable.
 Bring your family and explore.
 Bring your family and explore.
 Bond with your kids over campfires and sing-alongs at Jellystone Park, recall the simple pleasure of a hot dog and ice cold soda at a Generals baseball game, take the slippery slide at the Family Aquatic Center, pick your perfect pumpkin at Busy Barns Adventure Farm, cycle the Glacial River Bike Trail in autumn, and snow-shoe, ice skate or cross-country ski at Haumerson’s Pond in winter.
 Visit our website for detailed information on things to do and places to see, or feel free to give us a call and we’ll help arrange a fun-filled itinerary.

 Small towns aren’t always small places.
-A full calendar of events, diverse lodging options, clean and safe parks, and close collaboration between business, health care, education and city services has resulted in a modern day Mayberry for those of us who love where we live.
+A full calendar of events, diverse lodging options, clean and safe parks, and close collaboration between business, health care, education and city services has resulted in a community who love where we live.
 Fort Atkinson is small-town living at its best, but don’t take our word for it.
 See for yourself.
 Whether you’re planning a weekend visit or considering relocation, we invite you to experience some of what makes Fort Atkinson such a treasure.
 Welcome.
 We hope you’ll stay for a while, or maybe longer.